 “If a doula were a drug, it would be unethical not to use it.” – John Kennel

 What is a Doula?

 Doula (pronounced doo-lah) is a Greek word meaning “women’s servant.”
-(However in modern times we are aware and accepting that not all doulas identify as females or women).
-A labor or birth doula is a professional trained in childbirth who provides a range of support to those who are pregnant, birthing, and postpartum and focuses on them with continuous one-on-one attention during labor.
+(While not all birth givers identify as female or women, I feel the origins of the word are still useful).
+A labor or birth doula is a formally or informally trained support individual who provides a range of support to those who are pregnant, birthing, and postpartum and focuses on them with continuous one-on-one attention during labor.

 Why a Doula is Important

 A doula can be a vital asset to any birth!

 “In a 2012 survey that took place in the U.S., 6% of birthing people said they used a doula during childbirth (Declerq et al., 2013), up from 3% in a 2006 national survey (Declerq et al., 2007).
 Of those people who did not have a doula but understood what they were, 27% would have liked to have a doula.” – Evidence Based Birth

 “In one landmark study that evaluated the effects of doulas and fathers working together, researchers found that combining a supportive partner and a doula significantly lowered the mother’s risk of Cesarean compared to just having a supportive partner alone.
 In 2008, McGrath and Kennell randomly assigned 420 first-time mothers to have routine care (including a supportive partner) or care that also included a professional doula whom they met for the first time during labor. […]”